AIGODLIKE/AIGODLIKE-ComfyUI-Studio/README.md

 ## How to use it
 Find a loader, **left click** on model switch to pop up ComfyUI Studio Manager.
 If you still need to use the original model list, use **Shift+left** click on model switch to pop up the original model list
 ## List of supported loaders
-1 Standard Node: Automatically supports ComfyUI official nodes and standard named * custom node types, which will be automatically taken over when they need to access the models folder.
+1 **Standard Node**: Automatically supports ComfyUI official nodes and standard named * custom node types, which will be automatically taken over when they need to access the models folder.

-Standard names: ckpt_name,vae_name,clip_name,gligen_name,control_net_name,lora_name,style_model_name,hypernetwork_name,unet_name
+Standard names: ckpt_name,vae_name,clip_name,gligen_name,control_net_name,lora_name,style_model_name,hypernetwork_name,unet_name.

-2 Non-standard nodes: Some developers have redefined the model loader for some purpose, which means that non-standard naming prevents the program from automatically adapting and requires manual adaptation, which requires some time and feedback to be added to the support list
+2 **Non-standard nodes**: Some developers have redefined the model loader for some purpose, which means that non-standard naming prevents the program from automatically adapting and requires manual adaptation, which requires some time and feedback to be added to the support list

 |Node name|节点名称|
 |:----|:----|